rdjaneiro/portfolio-extractor-analysis-and-insights/README.md

-# Empower Portfolio Extractor, Analyzer and AI inisights
+# Empower Portfolio Extractor, Analyzer and AI insights

 A AI powered web application that extracts portfolio holdings data from Empower accounts webarchive or mhtml files and converts them to both human-readable text and CSV format for AI analysis.
 AI calls will review the portfolio holdings and offer AI-powered review, insights and recomendations.